 Describe the key stakeholder groups, their attitudes towards the action and any consultations held.

 Core stakeholders are the FES, SESA and the two CSOs DDA and EDEC.
 FES is a globally active German political foundation (with an office in Tbilisi since 1994) that promotes social democracy, equality and social justice.
-FES has gained substantial experience and expertise on employability and employment mechanisms not only during its pilot project, .
+FES has gained substantial experience and expertise on employability and employment mechanisms not only during its pilot project, but also due to its decade-long work with trade unions and employers’ associations.
 SESA will be set up as a LEPL by the MIDPLHSA by the end of 2019.
 Its core function will be the institutionalization of a workable ES.
 DDA is a Tbilisi-based NGO that focuses on alleviating poverty, social inclusion and is implementing the ES pilot project in Nadzaladevi, Tbilisi.
 EDEC is a Kutaisi-based NGO that operates in the fields of civil society and economic development, education and child protection and inclusion, and has long experience in consulting and training SSA staff, especially with regards to PwD and IDPs.
 All four institutions agree on the necessity of establishing a fully functioning, easily accessible and efficient ES that serves as a part of a skills-matching process and a tool to decrease unemployment in Georgia.
 Extensive consultations were held with representatives of all three co-applicants.
 Moreover, the MIDPLHSA was consulted, including the Minister, as well as a Member of Parliament currently involved in drafting the employment service act.
 Other important stakeholders have strong working relationships with the applicants and have been regularly consulted by FES/DDA in the framework of the pilot project, most notably other government agencies (MoESD, MoES, MoA), Tbilisi Municipality, trade unions, employers’ and business associations.
-All stakeholders approached confirmed the need for enhanced public and private employment services and highlight specifically the skills mismatch as a core problem of Georgian economic development. nternational cooperation partners (Volkshilfe Wien, Arbeitsmarktservice Austria, Bundesagentur für Arbeit Germany) have been contacted by the core stakeholders and expressed their willingness to cooperate.
+Women and youth organizations, as well as human rights and socially oriented CSOs, with whom especially FES enjoys longstanding cooperation, regard the action as an important additional effort in promoting equal opportunities for women and youth.
+All stakeholders approached confirmed the need for enhanced public and private employment services and highlight specifically the skills mismatch and the information asymmetry in job placement as core problems of Georgian economic development.
+International cooperation partners (Volkshilfe Wien, Arbeitsmarktservice Austria, Bundesagentur für Arbeit Germany) have been contacted by the core stakeholders, expressed their willingness to cooperate and provided ideas for the design of the action.

 Briefly outline intervention logic underpinning the Action, indicating the expected outputs, outcome(s) and impact as well as underlying the main risks and assumptions towards their achievement.